opentripplanner/OpenTripPlanner/docs/Configuration.md

     _Prerequisite:_ Park-and-ride areas near the station need to be present in the OSM input file.

+- `CAR_RENT`: Taking a rented, shared-mobility car for part or the entirety of the route.

+    _Prerequisite:_ Vehicle positions need to be added to OTP  as dynamic data feeds.

+    For dynamic car positions configure an input feed.
+See [Configuring real-time updaters](Configuration.md#configuring-real-time-updaters).

+- `CAR_HAIL`: Hailing a car from a transportation network company such as Lyft or Uber and then riding in the vehicle for part or the entirety of the route.
+OTP will still use the underlying graph to calculate driving directions, so results will be different travel time estiamtes quoted from the TNC providers.
+If service is not available at a particular pickup location, this can cause a TNC availability error which can result in an itinerary not being able to be calculated.

+    _Prerequisite:_ API keys for the respective TNC providers must be added in `router-config.json`.

+- `MICROMOBILITY`: Riding on a lightweight motorized vehicle for the entirety of the route or taking said vehicle onto public transport and riding again from the arrival station to the destination.
+This mode could theoretically also be used to model human power while pedaling a bicycle.

+- `MICROMOBILITY_RENT`: Taking a rented, shared-mobility motorized vehicle for part or the entirety of the route.

+    _Prerequisite:_ Vehicle positions need to be added to OTP  as dynamic data feeds.

+    For dynamic vehicle positions configure an input feed.
+See [Configuring real-time updaters](Configuration.md#configuring-real-time-updaters).

 The following modes are 1-to-1 mappings from the [GTFS `route_type`](https://developers.google.com/transit/gtfs/reference/#routestxt):